VitLife

 For instance, Top Canadian model Winnie Harlow is a prime example of how vitiligo isn’t a barrier to worldwide success.
 Since appearing on American’s Next Top Model, Winnie has been gracing international runways and magazines alike.

-Golden Globe Award winning actor Jon Hamm’s vitiligo was brought on by stress during the filming of the pilot for Mad Men.
+Golden Globe Award winning actor Jon Hamm’s vitiligo (see video below) was brought on by stress during the filming of the pilot for Mad Men.
 This hasn’t stopped this famous actor going on to receive a multitude of nominations and awards in his ever expanding career.

-Just remember, armed with the right help, support and information, there is no reason why you can’t carve your own path to self-acceptance.
+Just remember, when armed with the right help, support, and information, there is no reason why you can’t carve your own path to self-acceptance.